Amitansu-priyadarsan/Train_booking_backend/README.md

 This system provides a robust backend for a train booking platform, efficiently managing user and admin operations with secure API endpoints.
 It ensures real-time seat availability and race condition handling for a seamless booking experience.

----

-With these emojis, the document has a more engaging and visually appealing presentation!
-Let me know if you'd like further adjustments.